SofijaErkin/basic-tool-mac/linux/terminal_login_samba_between_vm_and_host.md

 Also, because the password is false.
 Or, the password of samba user is false or

- is not the samba user or no user.
+ is not the samba user or no user currently.

 (Trouble-3: `"login failure"`).